Bar (law): Courtroom division

-The origin of the term bar is from the barring furniture dividing a medieval European courtroom.
-In the US, Europe and many other countries referring to the law traditions of Europe, the area in front of the barrage is restricted to participants in the trial: the judge or judges, other court officials, the jury (if any), the lawyers for each party, the parties to the case, and witnesses giving testimony.
+The origin of the term bar is from the barring furniture dividing a medieval European courtroom, which defined the areas restricted to lawyers and court personnel from which the general public was excluded.
+Within most modern courts of the U.S., Europe and many other countries, the bar continues to be represented by a physical partition, such as a railing or barrier.
 The area behind the bar is open to the public.
 This restriction is enforced in nearly all courts.
-In most courts, the bar is represented by a physical partition: a railing or barrier that serves as a bar.

 License and certification

 The bar may also refer to the qualifying procedure by which a lawyer is licensed to practice law in a given jurisdiction.

 U.S. procedure

-In the United States, this procedure is administered by the individual U.S. states.
+In the United States, this procedure is administered by the individual U.S. states and their respective bar associations.
 In general, a candidate must graduate from a qualified law school and pass a written test: the bar examination.
-Almost all states use the Multistate Bar Examination (MBE), a multiple-choice exam administered on one day of a two- or three-day test, and an increasing number use the Uniform Bar Examination, which includes the MBE.
+Almost all states use the Multistate Bar Examination (MBE), a multiple-choice exam administered on one day of a two- or three-day test.
+An increasing number use the Uniform Bar Examination, which includes the MBE.
 In either case, on days during which the MBE is not administered, the bar exam may include questions related to that state's laws.
-The candidate is then admitted to the bar.
+If the candidate reaches the score required by a particular state, the candidate is then admitted to the bar.
 A lawyer whose license to practice law is revoked is said to be disbarred.

+State bar associations may set additional requirements to bar admission such as trial and court observations, character and background screenings, or an additional examination on professional ethics.